András Derzsi-Horváth is a delegate with the International Committee of the Red Cross (ICRC) in Colombia.

-András Derzsi-Horváth is a project manager at the Global Public Policy Institute (GPPi) in Berlin.
-He works on projects related to humanitarian action and peace & security, with a focus on governance, financing, and non-Western actors.
-In addition to advising humanitarian organizations, András investigates security assistance and armed non-state actors in Iraq and Syria.
+He was formerly project manager at the Global Public Policy Institute (GPPi) in Berlin, where he worked on projects related to humanitarian action and peace and security, with a focus on governance, financing, and non-Western actors.
+In addition to advising humanitarian organizations, András investigated security assistance and armed non-state actors in Iraq and Syria.
 He was a global fellow at the Center for Human Rights and Humanitarian Studies at Brown University from 2018 to 2022.

-András has worked as a delegate for the International Committee of the Red Cross in Iraq, as an editor for the International Relations and Security Network, and as an independent consultant for the Global Debate and Public Policy Challenge.
+András has also worked as a delegate for the International Committee of the Red Cross in Iraq, Mexico and Ukraine, as an editor for the International Relations and Security Network, and as an independent consultant for the Global Debate and Public Policy Challenge.
 During his studies, he volunteered for the Association of Diplomacy in Practice, a student association at Corvinus University of Budapest.
 He also interned at the Middle East desk of the Hungarian Ministry of Foreign Affairs.

-Areas of Expertise
+Areas of ExpertiseHumanitarian Action